mm1848/ip21_akademija_projekt1/README.md

 # Crypto Prices

-This project offers two interfaces for checking cryptocurrency prices using the Coinbase API: a simple console application for CLI usage and a web application interface.
+Crypto Prices is a project that allows users to view real-time cryptocurrency prices via the Coinbase API.
+The project offers two interfaces: a simple console application for command-line (CLI) usage and a web interface for a more interactive experience.

 ## CLI Usage